-Heralded as one of the top tourist destinations in the state, Monterey Bay is a well-polished gem along one of the most unspoiled sections of California Coastline and offers visitors a feeling unique from California’s larger northern cities.
+Heralded as one of the top tourist destinations in the state, Monterey Bay is a well-polished gem along with one of the most unspoiled sections of California Coastline.
+It offers visitors a feeling unique from California’s larger northern cities.

-Beside the area’s homey downtown district, there are dozens of parks and beaches that provide amazing opportunities for a leisurely seaside strolls, as well as a spectacular glimpse of the local wildlife extravaganza.
+Besides the area’s homey downtown district, there are dozens of parks and beaches that provide fantastic opportunities for a leisurely seaside stroll, as well as a spectacular glimpse of the local wildlife extravaganza.

-Monterey Bay provides the perfect outdoor environment, and rental companies strewn throughout out the city can provide adventurers with anything from surfboards to bikes.
+Monterey Bay provides the perfect outdoor environment, and rental companies strewn throughout the city can give adventurers anything from surfboards to bikes.

-For an all-together different perspective of the kelp beds, the Monterey Bay Aquarium on the beautiful Monterey Peninsula next to Cannery Row, provides guests an undersea view of a natural kelp forest with a two-story glass wall that showcases a unique perspective of the marine fauna.
+For an all-together different perspective of the kelp beds, the Monterey Bay Aquarium next to Cannery Row provides guests an undersea view of a natural kelp forest with a two-story glass wall that showcases a unique perspective of the marine fauna.

-The main focus of the Monterey Bay Aquarium is its more than 35,000 sea creatures representing over 550 species that are housed in nearly 200 exhibits throughout 34 major galleries.
+The main focus of the Monterey Bay Aquarium is its more than 35,000 sea creatures representing over 550 species housed in nearly 200 exhibits throughout 34 significant galleries.
 Highlights include the stingray touch tank, open sea exhibit, and the always-popular sea otter playground.

-These permanent residents are a reflection of the Aquarium’s massive conservation efforts to one of the world’ s richest marine regions.
+These permanent residents are a reflection of the Aquarium’s massive conservation efforts to one of the world’ s most fertile marine regions.

-Built in 1931, today the museum houses over 5,000 artifacts, and some 50,000 photographs throughout its seven exhibit areas that include interpretive displays from the Rumsien/Ohlone Indians and Spanish explorers, to the USS Macon and Pacific War theatre.
-There are even a couple of one-of-a-kind exhibits that highlight the days when Monterey was known as the sardine capital of the world.
+Built-in 1931, today the museum houses over 5,000 artifacts, and some 50,000 photographs throughout its seven exhibit areas.
+One-of-a-kind exhibits that highlight the days when Monterey was known as the sardine capital of the world.

 This resort itself is known for being luxurious, but pricey, and if you are not staying onsite in one of three lavishness accommodation options, the best way to see this exclusive gem is via 17-Mile Drive.